stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 They digested this for a moment.

-“If we'd not been there....”
+“If we'd not been there….”
 William shook his head.
 “Most likely best not to dwell, but if we'd not been in t’room when it happened I think we'd have lost t’boy tonight.
 As it is, he'll need careful watching.
 He's a mere slip of a thing, and there's a lot that can go wrong with a wound like that on the brawniest man.”

 “Did we make it worse?”
 Julia articulated something that had been bothering her for some time.